Ayushhh26/flowboard/README.md

 **Why:** With integer ordering, a single drag in the middle of a column rewrites every subsequent row's index.
 That doesn't scale, breaks optimistic updates (because the optimistic cache disagrees with the server's reindexed values), and amplifies write load.
 Fractional indexing makes every move a single-row update — cheap on the server, trivial to rollback on the client.

-### 5. Demo mode as a real failure-injection tool
+### 5. Demo mode (simulated mutation failures)

-A toggle in the header sets a Zustand flag.
-When on, `useMoveCard.mutationFn` adds an `x-simulate-failure: true` header.
-The API route checks for it and returns a 500.
-The toggle auto-resets after one failure so the next drag works again.
+When `NEXT_PUBLIC_DEMO_MODE=true`, a header toggle sets a Zustand flag.
+While enabled, `useMoveCard` sends `x-simulate-failure: true`; the API returns 500.
+The toggle resets after one failure so the next drag succeeds normally.

-**Why:** Optimistic update rollback is the kind of thing that "works on my machine" until it doesn't.
-Having a one-click way to demonstrate the failure path — both during development and in interview demos — means the rollback path is exercised constantly instead of being theoretical.
+**Why:** Rollback paths are awkward to test by hand.
+Demo mode forces a failed move on demand so `onError` snapshot restore and error toasts stay verified during development.

 ---